scott6/SQL_Labs/README.md

 - Scan may still occur

 👉 **Why:**
-Clustered index helps with sorting/range queries, but not filtering by `OrderDate`.
+Clustered index helps with sorting/range queries, but not filtering by `Status`.

 ---